csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 Where valid `name` and `domain` settings are required.

+If no user agent is specified with `header = "user-agent:custom-agent/1.0"` then the default agent in the form of `csaf_distribution/VERSION` is sent.

 If you want an entry to be listed instead of mirrored in a `aggregator.category == "aggregator"` instance, set `category` to `lister` in the entry.